RyGoy/My-Accountant-Broker-Bot/README.md

 >$ export PATH=/home/pi/.local/bin:$PATH

-"pi" should be your username, but it will be evident in the warning what you had set up earlier.
+"pi" should be your username, but it will be evident in the warning, what you had set up earlier.
 Next we will install [News API](https://newsapi.org/docs/client-libraries/python).

 >$ pip install newsapi-python